openperu2026/CongresoAbierto/README.md

-# OpenCongress
+# OpenPeru

-OpenCongress is an open source civic technology project that transforms fragmented and unstructured legislative information from the Peruvian Congress into structured, machine readable data.
+OpenPeru is an open source civic technology project that transforms fragmented and unstructured legislative information from the Peruvian Congress into structured data that can be easily analyzed, consumed and understood.

 Its goal is to lower the cost of understanding how Congress works: who proposes laws, how representatives vote, how parties behave, and how legislation evolves.
 By converting difficult-to-use documents into structured datasets, OpenPeru makes political accountability more feasible for citizens, journalists, researchers, and civil society organizations.

 Peru has experienced years of political instability and weak political parties, making transparency and accountability especially important.
 Although the Peruvian Congress publishes large amounts of information such as bills, voting records, and official documents, this data is often scattered across different websites and released in formats that are difficult to search, analyze, or reuse.

-OpenCongress helps solve this problem by turning complex and fragmented congressional information into structured data that is easier to explore, analyze, and understand.
+OpenPeru helps solve this problem by turning complex and fragmented congressional information into structured data that is easier to explore, analyze, and understand.
 Rather than creating new political information, the project unlocks the value of data that already exists but is currently difficult to access.

-## What OpenCongress Provides
+## What OpenPeru Provides

 At its current stage, OpenPeru focuses on the legislative core of Congress and integrates data across multiple dimensions: